ianmaclarty/amulet/doc/scene_nodes.md

 ### am.use_program(program) {#am.use_program .func-def}

-Sets the [shader program](#shader-programs) to use when rendering descendents.
+Sets the [shader program](#shader-programs) to use when rendering descendants.
 A `program` object can be created using the [`am.program`](#am.program) function.

 Fields: